exercism/red/README.md

 First, read [official documentation](https://exercism.org/docs/building/tracks/practice-exercises) for background.

-Now, here's how we do this in Red track:
+Now, here's how we do this in the Red track:

-1. [Createa an issue](https://github.com/exercism/red/issues/new) to let anybody know which exercises are being worked on,
+1. [Create an issue](https://github.com/exercism/red/issues/new) to let everybody know which exercises are being worked on,
 2. Clone this repo,
-3. Run our exercise generator, it will create all necessary files for the exercise:
+3. Run our exercise generator; it will create all necessary files for the exercise:
 ```shell
 $ red _tools/generate-practice-exercise.red <exercise-slug>
 ```
-4. In `exercises/practice/<exercise-slug>/<exercise-slug>-test.red` make change like this, to test your example solution:
+4. In `exercises/practice/<exercise-slug>/<exercise-slug>-test.red` make a change like this, to test your example solution:
 ```red
 ; test-init/limit %exercise-slug.red 1
 test-init/limit %.meta/example.red 1
 ```
-5. Solve exercise example, by editing `exercises/practice/<exercise-slug>/.meta/example.red`,
+5. Solve the exercise example, by editing `exercises/practice/<exercise-slug>/.meta/example.red`,
-6. Run tests.
-You'll need to change second argument of `test-init` function from `1` to how many tests you want to run in `<exercise-slug>-test.red`.
+6. Run the tests.
+You'll need to change the second argument of the `test-init` function from `1` to how many tests you want to run in `<exercise-slug>-test.red`.
 ```shell
 $ cd exercises/practice/<exercise-slug>
 $ red <exercise-slug>-test.red
 ```
-7. Once your solution passes all the tests, remember to revert changes made ↑ at*point 4* in `test-init` line: uncomment solution file, comment example file and change `limit` to `1` (second argument).
+7. Once your solution passes all the tests, remember to revert the changes made ↑ at *point 4* in the `test-init` line: uncomment solution file, comment example file and change `limit` to `1` (second argument).
-8. Change exercise's difficulty in track's `config,json`.
+8. Change the exercise's difficulty in track's `config,json`.
 If you want, add `practices` and `prerequisites` concepts.
-Copy exercise's config to proper position, so that all exercises are sorted from easiest to toughest.
+Copy the exercise's config to the proper position, so that all exercises are sorted from easiest to toughest.
-9. Make a commit to a fresh branch and [make Pull Requeset](https://exercism.org/docs/building/github/contributors-pull-request-guide).
+9. Make a commit to a fresh branch and [make a Pull Request](https://exercism.org/docs/building/github/contributors-pull-request-guide).

 ### Concepts